dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-1.md

 ## Improve accessibility

 To further improve the accessibility of our OTP input component, we also want to implement the feature to go through the input boxes when pressing the [keyboard arrow keys](https://en.wikipedia.org/wiki/Arrow_keys).
 So if you are in the first input box, when you press either the right or down arrow keys, it should focus on the next input box and when you press either the left or up down arrow keys, it should focus on the previous input box.
 We already have the code to move the focus to the next or previous input box, so we can refactor the existing code to make them reusable and reduce duplication.
 We also already have the keydown event listener where we can add this new logic.
-Do note that these keys have default behaviour in an input text, so we need to prevent that by calling [`Event.preventDefault()`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault).
+Do note that these keys have default behavior in an input text, so we need to prevent that by calling [`Event.preventDefault()`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault).

 To write this in code, simply update `src/components/OtpInput.tsx` with the following: